abhisheksaini333/node-bulk-email-utility/README.md

 * use `Postman` client to access the APIs
 * Fetch Authentication token as mentioned above using the `/api/users/login` end point
 * Set `authorization` header with the token received from the above response, for the subsequent request
-* Trigger bulk emails as mentioned above using the `api/users/sendMail` end point and using the request object.
+* Trigger bulk emails as mentioned above using the `api/users/sendMail` end point and the request object.

 ### Support (Help/Customization) ###

-* You can use any API client like `Postman` to build / test / run the APIs locally or to access the hosted version of it
+* You can use any API client like `Postman` to build / test / run the APIs locally or to access the hosted version.
 * If you want any changes and customization, please feel free to reach me `abhishek_saini@live.com`